More Than Our Rank

 How to participate

 Institutions that wish to participate can simply sign up through this website and add the More Than Our Rank logo to their web pages or promotional materials.
 There is no fee to participate in this global initiative.
 Academic institutions are encouraged to post a statement promoting institutional activities, achievements or ambitions that are not adequately captured by national or international university rankings.
 The statements of some early adopter institutions can be viewed below.
+Individuals who would like to encourage their institution to participate in More Than Our Rank might find the following PDF guide helpful.
+Also available in Word.

 Any questions, please contact: email@example.com